Nick Maton Player Props: Tigers vs. Twins

-On Thursday, Nick Maton (.133 batting average in his past 10 games, with a double, a home run, four walks and six RBI) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 7:10 PM ET.
+On Friday, Nick Maton (coming off going 0-for-1) and the Detroit Tigers face the Minnesota Twins, whose starting pitcher will be Joe Ryan.
+First pitch is at 8:10 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Braves.
+In his last game he had a hitless performance (0-for-1) against the Twins.

 Nick Maton Game Info & Props vs. the Twins